note3crafter/AnywhereBackpack/README.md

 ```
 Then create chest named 'Backpack'.

-Tap somewhere with holding chest (backpack).
-Then large chest window will be displayed.
+Tap somewhere with holding chest (backpack) or type command /backpack, then large chest window will be displayed.

+* To enable command, write `allow-open-with-command` to true

 Deposit items with backpack, then close.